Philip J. Lupo, PhD, MPH

-- understanding the risk of cancer among children with structural birth defects; and
+- Understanding the risk of cancer among children with structural birth defects

 Dr. Lupo has a particular interest in the use of novel epidemiologic study designs and methods in determining the etiology of rare pediatric conditions.
-He is currently working closely with investigators in COG to develop a research program in the epidemiology of rhabdomyosarcoma and is the principal investigator (PI) of the COG-supported Genetics of Embryonal and Alveolar Rhabdomyosarcoma Study (GEARS).
+Examples of his ongoing research include:

 - the COG-supported Genetics of Embryonal and Alveolar Rhabdomyosarcoma Study (GEARS), where children diagnosed with rhabdomyosarcoma and their families are actively being enrolled throughout North America to better understand genetic susceptibility to this frequently fatal malignancy;